-Lauded for his “engaging” performances and “expressive and intense” playing (American Record Guide), violist Jacob Adams is Assistant Professor of Viola at the University of Alabama.
-Since making his solo debut with the Cincinnati Symphony Orchestra at age 17, he has performed at major venues around the world, including all three stages at Carnegie Hall, the Hollywood Bowl, Boston’s Symphony Hall, Seattle’s Benaroya Hall, the Rudolfinium in Prague, and the El Escorial Palace in Spain.
-Jacob performed on the prized Amati instruments at the Smithsonian and appeared on stage with such diverse acts as the Kronos Quartet, Yo-Yo Ma, Suzanne Vega, Herbie Hancock, Quincy Jones, Diana Krall, and Cristian McBride, among many others.
-He has premiered new works by celebrated living composers, including Caroline Shaw, Ted Hearne, Jacob Cooper, and Martin Suckling.
-He is a frequent guest with ensembles and orchestras around the country, including A Far Cry, Santa Barbara Symphony, New Haven Symphony, Huntsville Symphony, and serves as principal violist of the Tuscaloosa Symphony.
+Lauded for his “engaging” performances and his “expressive and intense” playing (American Record Guide), Jacob Adams is Associate Professor of Viola at the University of Alabama.
+Since making his solo debut with the Cincinnati Symphony Orchestra at age 17, he has performed throughout the United States and at major venues around the world, including all three stages at Carnegie Hall, Merkin Hall, the Hollywood Bowl, Boston’s Symphony Hall, Seattle’s Benaroya Hall, the Rudolfinium in Prague, and the El Escorial Palace in Spain.
+Jacob has performed chamber music on the prized Amati instruments at the Smithsonian and appeared on stage with such diverse acts as the Kronos Quartet, Yo-Yo Ma, Suzanne Vega, Herbie Hancock, and Quincy Jones, among others.
+He has premiered new works by celebrated composers, including William Bolcom and Caroline Shaw.
+Jacob is a frequent performer with ensembles and orchestras around the country, appearing with A Far Cry (Boston), Camerata Pacifica, Manchester Summer Chamber Music, and the symphony orchestras of Birmingham (AL), Charleston, Huntsville, Mobile, New Haven, Santa Barbara, and Tuscaloosa, where he serves as principal viola.